-To improve outcomes for all students including those with protected characteristics so that they make progress at least in line with expectations Analyse the progress of all students regularly, looking at the progress of groups with protected characteristics and other groups, which are not protected, for example, FSM (Ever 6) Report the progress of all students, including those with protected characteristics, and implement timely interventions where required.
-If the progress of a particular protected group is a cause for concern work will be done with this cohort as a group.
-DS DS CIP - KPIs CIP - KPIs Review summer 2022 Progress of groups data analysed with DS and Curriculum Leaders after GCSE and A level results to identify groups of students needing support.
-DS Year 11 intervention for target groups ran throughout the year.
-DS/MJH based on their prior Carry out regular quality assurance checks through the school's monitoring, evaluation and review NP CIP - Objective B attainment and ability.
-In processes, ensuring that all colleagues who are a part of this process give due regard to those particular take positive steps groups with protected characteristics. to narrow Where applicable use external examination results DS CIP - KPIs gaps in relation to and internal data analysis to set up interventions to improve outcomes, reviewing outcomes for any ethnicity, groups for whom intervention has occurred, SEND, EAL whether they are protected or not background.
+To improve Analyse the progress of all students regularly, looking DS AIP - Objective 1 Review summer 2024 outcomes for all at the progress of groups with protected students characteristics and other groups, which are not including those protected, for example, FSM (Ever 6) with protected characteristics so Report the progress of all students, including those DS AIP - Objective 1 that they make with protected characteristics, and implement timely D3 AIP - Objective 1 progress at least interventions where required.
+If the progress of a in line with particular protected group is a cause for concern expectations work will be done with this cohort as a group, and based on their tracked prior attainment and ability.
+In Carry out regular quality assurance checks through BH AIP - Objective 1/2 particular take the school's monitoring, evaluation and review positive steps to processes, ensuring that all colleagues who are a part narrow gaps in of this process give due regard to those groups with relation to protected characteristics. ethnicity, SEND, EAL background.
+Where applicable use external examination results DC AIP - Objective 1 and internal data analysis to set up interventions to DS AIP - Objective 1 improve outcomes, reviewing outcomes for any groups for whom intervention has occurred, whether they are protected or not